Compare Trade School

 What is the job outlook for medical office administrators?

-The BLS projects 7% growth for medical secretaries through 2032, with 57,200 annual job openings.
+The BLS projects continued growth for medical secretaries.
 Increasing healthcare documentation requirements and expanding healthcare facilities drive demand.
+See the job outlook data above for current projections.

 How to get started today